adriangeerre/popgen.github.io/index.md

+## Population Genetics Course

+**Still in development...**

+This website will contain explainations about Population Genetics divided in different sections.
+Each section will contain an analysis with each theoretical background.
+Hopefully, the data would be available for download for didactical purposes.

+Any further improvement could be reported, I will appreciate any correction/suggestion.

+Hope you enjoy _PopGen_!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/adriangeerre/popgen.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.